 Loose Baby Tooth

-There are times during orthodontic treatment when we cement bands to baby teeth and use them as “handles” to support treatment of the other teeth and the jaws.
-Throughout orthodontic treatment, we monitor the status of the baby teeth that are being used in this way.
+There are times during orthodontic treatment when Dr. Held cements bands to baby teeth and uses them as “handles” to support treatment of the other teeth and the jaws.
+Throughout orthodontic treatment, Dr. Held monitors the status of the baby teeth that are being used in this way.

-Every so often, a baby tooth surprises us and loosens quickly — earlier than expected.
-If this happens, do not panic, but please call our office for assistance.
+Every so often, a baby tooth surprisingly loosens quickly — earlier than expected.
+If this happens, do not panic, but please call the office for assistance.

 Loosening of Permanent Teeth

 Loosening or mild mobility of permanent teeth throughout treatment is normal.
 The act of moving teeth requires that they be loosened.
 Once they are in their new positions and in retention, loose teeth will become solid again.